Published on July 9, 2020 – Last Updated on May 6, 2022

 Fresh Guidance and Insights

-There’s something wonderful about finding a yoga teacher you connect with.
+There’s something extraordinary about finding a yoga teacher you connect with.
 Under the guidance of a superior instructor, it’s easier to let go of self-consciousness and fully commit to your practice.
 Even if you already have a great instructor at your studio, there’s a benefit to switching up your yoga instructor once in a while.
 Every yoga teacher offers something different; one might focus strictly on asanas, another may incorporate more spiritual elements.
 Yoga teachers also vary in the types of yoga they’re experienced in.
-And now that you’re at home, you can take online classes or watch videos (YouTube offers a variety of free classes) from many different instructors from around the globe.
+And now that you’re at home, you can take online classes or watch videos (YouTube offers a variety of complimentary classes) from many different instructors from around the globe.

 Seven Is Enough